danielchappell/ember-training/README.md

 This training guide and app was build and designed by Daniel Chappell and Kevin Boucher.
 Both this guide and the source code for the app are open source and completely free.

-Please open an issue or submit a pull request for clairification or correction.
+Please open an issue or submit a pull request for clarification or correction.
 Nothing is perfect with out help from the community, Thanks!

 ## Prerequesites